Improving social welfare in non-cooperative games with different types of quantum resources: Non-cooperative games and quantum equilibria

 The inclusion structure of these families of correlations leads to a corresponding structure on the induced equilibrium correlations, namely~\cite{auletta_belief-invariant_2016,masanes_general_2006}:

 When a family of correlations $\C$ is closed under pre- and post-processing, the set of induced equilibrium correlations is generated by its canonical $\C$-Nash equilibria.
-This characterisation is applicable to belief-invariant and communication correlations, but not for local correlations~\cite{auletta_belief-invariant_2016}.
+This is readily verified to be the case for all the classes we study in this paper.